-2. Move the throttle 1/4 to 1/2 open (toward FAST).
+Move the choke lever to the ON position and move the throttle 1/4 to 1/2 open (toward FAST).
 Turn the ignition switch to the START position to start the engine.
 Release the key to ON (RUN) position as soon as the engine starts.